 Was this helpful?

-But if you can pinpoint the most likely cause, you’ll know if a physician’s office visit is *truly* necessary.
+Everyone’s different, but if you can pinpoint the most likely cause of your hair loss, you’ll know whether a visit to the doctor is truly necessary.
 You may just need to make a few nonmedical adjustments and let your hair grow back with time.
 Sometimes, it’s just Mother Nature and your genetics taking their course.

 Here are some likely culprits.